Federalist Era

 Hamilton's policies divided the United States along factional lines, creating voter-based political parties for the first time.
 Hamilton mobilized urban elites who favored his financial and economic policies.
 His opponents coalesced around Thomas Jefferson and James Madison.
 Jefferson feared that Hamilton's policies would lead to an aristocratic, and potentially monarchical, society that clashed with his vision of a republic built on yeomen farmers.

 This economic policy debate was further roiled by the French Revolutionary Wars, as Jeffersonians tended to sympathize with France and Hamiltonians with Britain.
 The Jay Treaty established peaceful commercial relations with Britain, but outraged the Jeffersonians and damaged relations with France.

-Hamilton's followers organized into the Federalist Party while the Jeffersonians organized into the Democratic-Republican Party.
+Hamilton's followers organized into the Federalist Party, while the Jeffersonians organized into the Democratic-Republican Party.
 Though many who had sought ratification of the Constitution joined the Federalist Party, some advocates of the Constitution, led by Madison, became members of the Democratic-Republicans.
-The Federalist Party and the Democratic-Republican Party contested the 1796 presidential election, with the Federalist Adams emerging triumphant.
+The Federalist Adams emerged triumphant the 1796 presidential election.

 From 1798 to 1800, the United States engaged in the Quasi-War with France, and many Americans rallied to Adams.
 In the wake of these foreign policy tensions, the Federalists imposed the Alien and Sedition Acts to crack down on dissidents and make it more difficult for immigrants to become citizens.
 Historian Carol Berkin argues that the Federalists successfully strengthened the national government, without arousing fears of tyranny.

 The Federalists embraced a quasi-aristocratic, elitist vision that was unpopular with most Americans outside of the middle class.
-Jefferson's egalitarian vision appealed to farmers and middle-class urbanites alike and the party embraced campaign tactics that mobilized all classes of society.
+Jefferson's egalitarian vision appealed to farmers and middle-class urbanites alike, and the Democratic-Republican Party embraced campaign tactics that mobilized all classes of society.
 Although the Federalists retained strength in New England and other parts of the Northeast, the Democratic-Republicans dominated the South and West and became the more successful party in much of the Northeast.

 In the 1800 elections, Jefferson defeated Adams for the presidency and the Democratic-Republicans took control of Congress.
 Jefferson accurately referred to the election as the "Revolution of 1800", as Jeffersonian democracy came to dominate the country in the succeeding decades.

 The Federalists experienced a brief resurgence during the War of 1812, but collapsed after the war.
 Despite the Federalist Party's demise, many of the institutions and structures established by the party would endure, and Hamilton's economic policies would influence generations of American political leaders.